 However the vast majority of the time it is much easier and often much cheaper to just turn up and look for a place once you arrive.
 You also often find much, much better places that way simply by checking a few rooms out, I know I have anyway.
-I have lost track of the amount of times I have had a few places in mind from research on various online sites or guidebooks, only to find much better ones next door or down the road.
-Often some of the best and cheapest places to stay don’t have much – if any – online presence, and of those hostels, guesthouses or hotels that do you may find the reality of the room you booked very different from what was advertised online.
+I have lost track of the amount of times I have had a few places in mind from research on various online sites or guidebooks, only to find much better ones next door or down the road that weren’t on any of the agregate sites.
+Often some of the best and cheapest places to stay don’t have much – if any – online presence, and of those hostels, guesthouses or hotels that are online you may find the reality of the room you booked very different from what was advertised.

 However they are not the be all and end all that many first time backpackers think they are.

 There are so many areas where traditional guidebooks are now next to useless and completely unable to keep up with social media, modern comparison or review websites or the personal touches from travel blogs and personal websites.
 Accommodation listings and prices being just two of them.
-They are often so out of date by the time they are in print that they bear little resemblance to what the reality is, not to mention that many of them suffer from the curse of LP (where the second they are mentioned in a famous guidebook prices double and standards drop).
+They are often so out of date by the time they are in print that they bear little resemblance to what the reality is.
+Does anyone remember the famous curse of LP (where the second a hostel or guesthouse is mentioned in that famous guidebook prices double and standards drop).

 The longer you travel the less you learn to travel with, it is just a simple fact.
-You find that you can buy or replenish almost anything you need as you travel and a weekly trip to a local laundry is enough to keep people from avoiding you like a foul smelling plague.
+You find that you can buy or replenish almost anything you need as you travel, especially toiletries and basic medications, and a weekly trip to a local laundry is enough to keep people from avoiding you like a foul smelling plague.

 Pack light, you’ll thank me for it!